anupamsingh007/Cash-register-app/README.md

-# Cash register app
+# cash register app
- app to calulate the amount to return
+ app to calculate the amount to return